testflows/TestFlows-WebSite/source/_posts/blog/what-do-condition-proposition-predicate-property-and-invariant-really-mean.md

 {%endkatex%}

 <br>This principle is universal—it applies to any system and, therefore, to every program you will ever test.
 Programs have states, and these states are composed of variables that hold specific values.
 In essence, each state is defined by the unique combination of values assigned to its variables.

+### You can always add more variables

+There is one more important aspect to understand about states.
+No matter what you think the state variables are for a given problem, **you can always add more**.
+In fact, there are infinitely many variables you could list to represent any given state.
+Of course, for simplicity we'll try to keep the variable count to a minimum, but it's essential to remember that a state might include additional variables beyond those we choose to focus on.

+> No matter what you think the state variables are for a given problem, **you can always add more**.

+In our case, it's convenient to think of the state as:

+{%katex%}
+\begin{bmatrix}
+\text{small}=0 \\
+\text{big}=0
+\end{bmatrix}
+{%endkatex%}

+<br>but more generally, you should think of the state as:

+{%katex%}
+\begin{bmatrix}
+\text{small}=0 \\
+\text{big}=0 \\
+\vdots
+\end{bmatrix}
+{%endkatex%}

+<br>This generalization will come in handy later when we discuss how a property and an invariant can act as a condition.

 ## What's a sequence of states?